uwegeercken/datagenerator2/README.md

 - word lists can be stored in a directory hierarchy where e.g. different directories defined the same word lists but in different languages or the structure deinfes word lists for different environments (test/production)
 - word lists can be created from a data extract from a database
 - word lists can be constructed from a script processing a data file or consuming a Rest API
-- word lists can be changed or enahnced using a simple text editor
+- word lists can be changed or enhanced using a simple text editor

 In the yaml configuration additional values for a given word list (also value which are already defined in the word list) may be defined including a weight for individual values.
 This allows to specify a higher priority/weight for defined values.
 The weight of a value is always specified on the base of 100 percent.